ChrisMoller/libquat/README.md

 | Quat          operator~();   | $\Rightarrow$ | inversion: $q^{-1}$ |

 These operators don't follow standard C++ significance.
 C++ has no conjugation operator--but quaternions don't need a dereferencing operator, so I've mapped '*' to conjugation.
-Similarly,
-C++ has no monadic '|', which might have been good as a magnitude operator, but monadic
-'+' isn't relevant to quaternions so is mappped to magnitude.
-Similarly, '~' is mapped to invert.
+Similarly, C++ has no monadic '|', which might have been good as a magnitude operator, but monadic '+' isn't relevant to quaternions so is mappped to magnitude.
+Similarly, '~' (tilde) is mapped to invert.

 ## Simple comparisons